mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_activities.md

 * To combine cells > =(A2&" "&B2)
 * To fill in whole column, drag down the bottom right corner of the first cell.
 * Copy columns with formulas and paste special as "value" to preserve actual data.
+* Keyboard shortcuts!
+Alt + __ to save time on commands.
+* Filter and sort.
+  * Check "expand selection" to sort all the rows in your spreadsheet.
+  * Use the filter option to show or hide certain data in your columns.
 *

 ## Activity 7: Peer Review